AntoineHERBAUX/CROPSENSE/README.md

 - **"Unclassified file skipped"** : The filename likely contains forbidden characters or doesn't start with a letter.
 - **"Thermal: 0 files linked"** : The time difference between the Spectral and Thermal photo was greater than 300 seconds.
 Check camera clocks.

 # Release :

+## V1.2.1 : 14/12/2025
+Now csv file can be generated from histogram and profile
+## V1.2 : 13/12/2025
+Full histogram integration.
+## V1.1 : 13/12/2025
+Fixed an issue where any thermic files could be associated with a spectral file, no matter the id.
+Now thermic files can be send apart from spectral files
 ## V1 : 11/12/2025

 Author : Antoine Herbaux